Henry IV of Castile: Accession and rule

 To counteract King John II's politicking, Henry IV reacted by invading Navarre in support of Charles, Prince of Viana.
 Charles was the heir to Navarre, and he revolted against his father John II in 1450 when he refused to cede the throne of Navarre.
 The campaign was a military success, but King Henry made peace with the League of Nobles in August 1461 to ward off the power of the Mendozas, which had allowed John II to intervene in Castile.

 King John II was in conflict with the Principality of Catalonia, and on the death of his eldest son, Charles of Viana, the principality elected Henry IV to be Count of Barcelona on 11 August 1462.
 King Henry's intervention was framed as a rivalry between him and John II, making Catalonia an unstable point in the Crown of Aragon.
 But he was unsuccessful, and the Castillian economy would suffer from an enmity with France, who had supported John II with the Treaty of Bayonne.
 Henry IV therefore agreed to a settlement in the Judgment of Bayonne, resulting in the abandonment of the Catalans.

-During his reign as king, Henry IV spent a lot of time at the Royal Alcázar of Madrid where he would stay there for long periods of time.
+During his reign as king, Henry IV spent a lot of time at the Royal Alcázar of Madrid where he would stay for long periods of time.
 The Royal Alcazar was later replaced with the Royal Palace of Madrid by the rulers of Spain.